13-Day Self-Drive Tour of the Ring Road of Iceland with the Snaefellsnes Peninsula & the Westfjords

 • More

-After settling in, the rest of the day is free for you to explore one of Europe's most diverse cities, so be sure to enjoy the museums, galleries, restaurants, and bars available.
+After settling in, spend the rest of the day exploring one of Europe’s most diverse cities.
+Take time to visit its museums, galleries, restaurants, and bars.

 After exploring the city, you'll spend the night in Reykjavik in your comfortable accommodation.